COLUSA COUNTY RECOVERY

 IN-SESSION

-Like traditional therapy, the goal of online therapy is to improve one’s well-being, reduce symptoms of mental health conditions like anxiety and depression, and find and treat their root cause.
-The only difference is that, rather than attending in-person sessions, patients and virtual therapists communicate via text or voice messaging, live chat, and voice and video calling.
+Like traditional therapy, the goal of online therapy is to improve one’s well-being, reduce symptoms of mental health conditions like substanace use, anxiety, depression, and find and treat their root cause.
+The only difference is that, rather than attending in-person sessions, patients and virtual therapists communicate via text or voice messaging, on zoom, or through live chat, voice and video calling.

 -